PedroPauloMorenoCamargo/Sharpe_Optimization/README.md

 ## 8. AI Usage Disclosure

+AI was used in some cases to do the following tasks:

+* Creating Functions
-* Creating and Optimizing Functions
+* Optimizing and Refactoring Functions
 * Writing Readme
-* Cabal Structure
+* Understand Cabal Structure
-* Commenting Code
+* Code Documentation
+* Understand Haskell Libraries